chukwukapromise/Dog_Breed_Identifier/README.md

 # Dog Breed Identifier

 A dog breed identification project built using a custom-trained machine learning model.
+Custom model trained to identify dog breeds from uploaded dog image.
+The model is able to identify up to 120 dog breeds according to the American Kernel Club breed information.
-Upload an image of a dog and the model predicts the dog’s breed with corrresponding breed information.
+Upload an image of a dog to get started.

 # Features